Michael Del Priore

 Michael Del Priore (1954–May 26, 2020, born in Columbia, SC) was an American master portrait artist with an international reputation, known for oil and pastel portraits in the Classical Realism style.

 Notability

 Del Priore was recognized as "one of America's top portrait artists".
-A master of the alla prima approach made famous by John Singer Sargent, he achieved many singular accomplishments, among them, painting subjects in the public sector.
+A master of the alla prima approach made famous by John Singer Sargent, he achieved many singular accomplishments, among them, painting nationally known subjects in the public sector.

 Del Priore lived in Fork Shoals, in upstate South Carolina, however, he garnered international acclaim in his 40+ year career by doing over 850 oil portraits that included Members of Congress, Supreme Court Justices, Governors, clergy, educators, physicians, cultural, corporate, and community leaders.
 24 of his works are listed in the National Portrait Gallery Catalog of American Portraits.